cedias/Quiviz/README.md

 Quiviz is a cheap logger for your machine learning experiments.

 ## Concept:
-**Quiviz** provides a decorator to autolog your experiments:
+**Quiviz** provides tools to autolog your experiments:

-At import, it injects an observable **state** dict into your script which is automatically populated from your logged output function.
-Values are aggregated by keys.
-Moreover, it autoconfigures a python logger to track those metrics.

-It adopts convention over configuration:
+At import:
+- It injects an observable **experiment state** (dictionnary) into your script.
+- It autoconfigures a python logger to track metrics in this dictionnary.

-**Quiviz** is meant for self packaged scripts (a typical ml experiment script) with metrics which evolve over time (such as accuracy).
-Values are aggregated by keys.
-To log those values, the function returning them should simply return a `dict()` and be decorated with the `quiviz.log` decorator.
+To automatically populate this **experiment state**, the function returning the metrics you wish to track should simply return a `dict()` and be decorated with `@quiviz.log`.
+Values are aggregated by keys, ordered by insertion.

 ```python
 @quiviz.log